-Government of India, the Ministry of Agriculture, as a measure to reduce the fishing pressure on the coastal resources provided financial assistance to the coastal trawlers during the 10th five year plan (2002-2007) of India for conversion of existing trawlers (mainly shrimp trawlers) above 20 m OAL for tuna longlining operation.
+Government of India, the Ministry of Agriculture, as a measure to reduce the fishing pressure on the coastal resources provided financial assistance to the coastal trawlers during the

+10th five year plan (2002-2007) of India for conversion of existing trawlers (mainly shrimp trawlers) above 20 m OAL for tuna longlining operation.
 This was done under the centrally sponsored scheme "Development of marine fisheries, infrastructure and post-harvest operations".
 Under this scheme, ten shrimp trawlers in the size range of 21.5-24.0 m OAL were converted for tuna longlining.
 Encouraged by the success of the said scheme The Marine Products Export Development Authority (MPEDA) also introduced a scheme for providing financial assistance to existing vessels for conversion to tuna longline fishing.
 Under the scheme, 225 vessels in the size range of 13 - 24 m OAL have availed assistance and converted for tuna longline fishing.
 The small scale tuna longliners of India are mainly composed of these converted trawlers.

 The Industrial tuna longline vessels are mainly composed of the LOP vessels.
 Under the Letter of Permission (LOP) scheme of the Ministry of Agriculture, 52 tuna longline vessels in the range of 21.6 - 58.7 m OAL, and 7 hook & line vessels which are of foreign origin, but registered as Indian vessels (Indian owned vessels), have been permitted for fishing in the Indian waters.
-Out of the 52 registerd Indian owned vessels 20 vessels were active during 2012.
+In addition to this there are four research vessels are engaged in oceanic tuna longline fishery.
 The structure of the oceanic tuna fleet is given in table 1.
 All the converted tuna longline vessels are using monofilament longlining system.